Order of the Phoenix (fictional organisation): Bill Weasley

 He makes his first full appearance in Harry Potter and the Goblet of Fire, where he is described as being a good-looking young man, sporting long red hair tied back in a ponytail and a single fang earring.
 When he and Mrs Weasley pay a visit to Hogwarts during the Triwizard Tournament, Fleur eyes him with "great interest".
 Bill returns to Britain to work with the Order in Harry Potter and the Order of the Phoenix.
 He meets Fleur at Gringotts head office in London where she is employed at the time, giving her lessons to improve her English.
-After a year-long relationship, the couple gets engaged, and Bill brings his fiancée home to get to know his family, who disapprove of her.
+After a year-long relationship, the couple gets engaged.

 Bill fights against the Death Eaters' attack at Hogwarts near the end of Harry Potter and the Half-Blood Prince, where he is attacked by werewolf Fenrir Greyback, who disfigures him.
 As Greyback was in human form at the time of the attack, Bill suffers only partial lycanthropy contamination—permanent scarring of his face, and an acquired liking for very rare beef.
-Fleur, who regards his wounds as a proud sign of his bravery, is adamant that their wedding proceed as scheduled, impressing Bill's family about the match's strength.
-In Harry Potter and the Deathly Hallows Fleur and Bill take part in getting Harry escorted safely from the Dursleys' house, and they witness Mad-Eye Moody being killed by Voldemort himself, which they announce upon their return to the Burrow.
+In Harry Potter and the Deathly Hallows Fleur and Bill take part in getting Harry escorted safely from the Dursleys' house.
 The couple have their wedding there and later provide a safe haven for the trio and several others in their home, Shell Cottage.
 Both Bill and Fleur were combatants during the Battle of Hogwarts, and both survived the battle.
 Bill and Fleur later have three children: Victoire, Dominique and Louis.

 Richard Fish appeared as Bill briefly in the film adaptation of Harry Potter and the Prisoner of Azkaban.
 Domhnall Gleeson, the son of actor Brendan Gleeson (Alastor Moody in the series), plays Bill Weasley in Harry Potter and the Deathly Hallows and the roller coaster ride Harry Potter and the Escape from Gringotts at The Wizarding World of Harry Potter – Diagon Alley in Universal Studios Florida.